chandrakanthrck/BlogApplication/README.md

 # Blog Application

 ## Overview
-This is a **Spring Boot** blog application project based on the tutorial by **Durgesh** on YouTube.
 The application allows users to create, read, update, and delete blog posts, and provides basic authentication for users.

 ## Features
 - **User Management**: Register and manage users.